xander2508/Notes/5. Standard Information/Networking/Protocols/TCP UDP, Transport Mechanisms.md

 | `Receipt of data`          | Sequence and Acknowledgement numbers are utilized to account for data.     | UDP does not care.                                                      |
 | `Speed`                    | TCP has more overhead and is slower because of its built-in functions.     | UDP is fast but unreliable.                                             |

+## TCP Three-way Handshake

+One of the ways TCP ensures the delivery of data from server to client is the utilization of sessions.
+These sessions are established through what is called a three-way handshake.
+To make this happen, TCP utilizes an option in the TCP header called flags.
+We will not deep dive into TCP flags now; know that the common flags we will see in a three-way handshake are Synchronization (`SYN`) and acknowledgment (`ACK`).
+When a host requests to have a conversation with a server over TCP;

+1. The `client` sends a packet with the SYN flag set to on along with other negotiable options in the TCP header.

+    1. This is a synchronization packet.
+It will only be set in the first packet from host and server and enables establishing a session by allowing both ends to agree on a sequence number to start communicating with.
+    2. This is crucial for the tracking of packets.
+Along with the sequence number sync, many other options are negotiated in this phase to include window size, maximum segment size, and selective acknowledgments.
+2. The `server` will respond with a TCP packet that includes a SYN flag set for the sequence number negotiation and an ACK flag set to acknowledge the previous SYN packet sent by the host.

+    1. The server will also include any changes to the TCP options it requires set in the options fields of the TCP header.
+3. The `client` will respond with a TCP packet with an ACK flag set agreeing to the negotiation.

+    1. This packet is the end of the three-way handshake and established the connection between client and server.

+Before session termination, we should see a packet pattern of:
+1. `FIN, ACK`
+2. `FIN, ACK`,
+3. `ACK`